 Councillor Saunders stated that he wished to reflect on Councillor Jones' plea and he was more than happy to speak to her in the rational and reasonable way she had commented on the budget.
 He was genuinely grateful for the Opposition's acknowledgement of the technically competent budget, and the personal support which officers and he had provided to facilitate scrutiny of the budget over the last four months.
 He would investigate further the £100,000 of savings Councillor Jones suggested may be in doubt.
 He fully respected Councillor Jones' concerns about the uncertainties over the next eight years.
 The investment in the budget was funded without reference to the Maidenhead Golf Club receipts, so there should be no meaningful concern about the budget being approved.
-He had discussed with

-Councillor Jones the expectations for further investment beyond next year and the clear commitment to re-phase and adjust the investment to match the latest deliverable receipts from the Maidenhead developments.
+He had discussed with Councillor Jones the expectations for further investment beyond next year and the clear commitment to re-phase and adjust the investment to match the latest deliverable receipts from the Maidenhead developments.

 Councillor Hill had labelled him as insane for his budget.
 As the council's Mental Health Champion he queried the dubious slander.
-Councillor Hill interjected that he had labelled the budget insane.
 He had a well-known sub clinical bi polar condition, and he regretted those with a contempt for mental health challenges might ignorantly label this as some form of insanity.
 He would nonetheless devote whatever time Councillor Hill requested to discuss the cash projections, so he may reflect on its sanity.
 Councillor Saunders stated that the comments by Councillor Beer were just wrong.
-If Councillor Da Costa had asked his questions before the meeting he hoped he could have answered them.
+If Councillor Da Costa had asked his guestions before the meeting he hoped he could have answered them.
 Councillor Werner had heard many budgets, but he had not listened.
 The additional debt in the budget of £63m and the debt added of £22m, and maybe some of the £57m inherited eleven years ago, was all scheduled to be repaid from reliable contracted cash receipts, without reference to the golf club development.
 Those jibing about gambling and risk overlooked the fundamental demand from residents.
 Investment in infrastructure was needed before adding new housing.
 This required a council prepared to invest in that infrastructure, and be competent enough to finance it securely.
 The alternative was no new infrastructure and no new housing, social, affordable or otherwise.
 More people with nowhere to live.
 Those dismissing the budget had no faith in Maidenhead and were condemning residents to an underfunded, underserviced and unloved future.
 The budget backed the borough, backed Windsor, Ascot, the Sunnings and believed in Maidenhead.

 Councillor Jones requested clarification after the meeting as to the context of the word 'insane' used by Councillor Hill.
-Councillor Dudley commented that mental health was a very important issue and he did not think people should throw around the expression insane because he thought it very insensitive.
+Councillor Dudley commented the reference was insensitive.
 Councillor Hill responded that he had not alleged that Councillor Saunders was insane; he had said that 'the budget was insanely speculative'.
-The Mayor advised Members that the word insane had a specific meaning and was often cast around as a rather unpleasant adjective and was much best avoided as it could be interpreted personally.
-The word insane was to be avoided in future discussions.'